MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

 }
 ```

-Since our view should only contain logic pertaining to the view let's instatiate the chat room inside our CreateUserViewController that we made
+Since our view should only contain logic pertaining to the view let's instatiate the chat room inside our CreateUserViewController
 ```
 class CreateUserViewController : UIViewController {
     let chatRoom = ChatRoom() // Upon initialization the socket will make a connection